-MESA believes strongly that we must work to prevent sexual violence before it occurs.
-As a result, we offer a variety of sexual violence prevention programs to meet the needs of different populations.
+MESA believes that we must work to prevent sexual violence before it happens.
+As a result, we offer a variety of sexual violence prevention programs to meet the needs of different people.

-- The Men Standing Up Program – While most men are against sexual violence, the lack of male engagement in ending sexual assault reflects the need for education and mobilization that specifically caters to men.
-MESA’s Men Standing Up (MSU) Program frames sexual violence prevention as a men’s issue.
-Through events, workshops, and trainings, MSU informs, enlists, and empowers men in our community to become agents in the movement to end sexual assault.
+Most men are against sexual violence, but the lack of male engagement in ending sexual assault shows a need for education and mobilization that specifically addresses to men.
+Because of this, MESA’s Men Standing Up (MSU) Program frames sexual violence prevention as a men’s issue.
+Through events, workshops, and training, MSU informs, enlists, and empowers men in our community to become active participants in the movement to end sexual assault.

-- Peers Building Justice (PBJ) – PBJ is a youth-led program working to promote social justice and prevent sexual and intimate partner violence in our communities through:
+PBJ works to promote social justice and prevent sexual and intimate partner violence in our communities through:

-- Youth Leadership: our after school youth group uses arts based projects to promote social justice and resist violence in our communities.
+- Youth Leadership.
+Our after school youth group uses art projects to promote social justice and challenge violence in our communities.

-- Societal change: our Action Research Internship for high school students focuses on creating lasting change in Boulder County beginning with an examination of policies and practices.
+- Societal change.
+Our Action Research Internship for high school students focuses on creating lasting change in Boulder County.
+We believe that long-term change has to involve an examination of policies and practices.

-- Community Education is available for teens through adults residing or working in Boulder and Broomfield Counties.
-Topics include sexual assault, sexual harassment, sexual harassment in the workplace, trauma informed youthwork/ teaching, healthy relationships, responding to survivors, MESA services, and other topics related to understanding or preventing sexual violence.
+This is available for teens and adults residing or working in Boulder and Broomfield Counties.
+Topics include sexual assault, sexual harassment, sexual harassment in the workplace, trauma informed youth work/ teaching, healthy relationships, responding to survivors, MESA services, and other topics related to understanding or preventing sexual violence.

 If you are interested in any of the above programs or would like a presentation at your school, business, organization or place of worship please contact the Prevention Education Team via email or by phone at 303-443-0400.